optimus889/AWS-Fraud-Detection-Analysis/README.md

 ### Step 6 — Monitor with CloudWatch & SNS

 CloudWatch monitors Lambda invocations, stream throughput, and fraud rate metrics.
 An alarm triggers an SNS notification when the fraud rate exceeds the configured threshold.
-Configuration files are located in `cloudwatch/`.

 ---